mariadb-corporation/MaxScale/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

    	         File: mysql-bin.000181
 	         Position: 2569

-# Enabling MariaDB 10 compatibilty
+# Enabling MariaDB 10 compatibility

-MariaDB 10 has different slave registration phase so an option is reuqired:
+MariaDB 10 has different slave registration phase so an option is required:

 	router_options=...., mariadb10-compatibility=1

-version_string should be modified in order to present MariaDB 10 version wen MaxScale sends server handshake packet.
+version_string should be modified in order to present MariaDB 10 version when MaxScale sends server handshake packet.

 	version_string=10.0.17-log